kewuamigo/rivalcfg-gnome-battery-extension/README.md

 # Rivalcfg Battery Indicator Setup

-This GNOME Shell extension uses `rivalcfg` to get battery information from your SteelSeries device.
+This GNOME Shell extension uses `rivalcfg` to get battery information from your SteelSeries mouse device.
 For this to work, you need to install `rivalcfg`.

 The recommended way to install `rivalcfg` is by using `pipx`.